replit/blog/posts/teamsforedu_free.md

 An environment for learning and creating is the cornerstone of Replit.
 We will continue to support, advocate, and nurture our Replit [teacher community.](https://community.replit.com/c/edu/10)

 Be a part of bringing the next billion software creators online.
-Share the power of Replit.
+Teach the power of Replit.